KerryLuo/protein-structure-prediction/README.md

   - Generates a 3D plot comparing the predicted trace against the actual structure, allowing visual inspection of prediction accuracy.

 ## Results
+### Minimal Training (for demonstration)
+In the first iteration, for demonstration purposes, the model was trained on just one sequence-structure pair.
+This resulted in a RMSD value of 11.209 Å. This was unoptimal, as an optimal RMSD value is below 3 Å.
 ![image](https://github.com/user-attachments/assets/5585af08-42c3-4e2a-8a61-63525d9b529a)

+### With Training

 ## Future Steps